 The global market for Biomarkers was valued at US$108.7 Billion in 2024 and is projected to reach US$235.2 Billion by 2030, growing at a CAGR of 13.7% from 2024 to 2030.
 This comprehensive report provides an in-depth analysis of market trends, drivers, and forecasts, helping you make informed business decisions.
+The report includes the most recent global tariff developments and what they mean for your business.

 The integration of biomarkers into modern medicine spans various functions, from diagnosing conditions to predicting treatment outcomes.
 They are classified into categories such as molecular, radiographic, histologic, and physiologic biomarkers, each serving unique roles.
 For example, molecular biomarkers are found in biological samples like blood and cerebrospinal fluid, indicating molecular interactions and biochemical changes.
 Radiographic biomarkers, derived from imaging studies, non-invasively assess health conditions, such as bone density.
 Histologic biomarkers reflect biochemical changes in tissues or cells, crucial for diagnosing and staging cancers.
 Physiologic biomarkers, like blood pressure or heart rate, provide direct insights into bodily functions.
 These biomarkers enhance disease management through various stages of healthcare, including diagnostic, prognostic, predictive, and monitoring biomarkers, thereby optimizing patient care and treatment strategies.